torstenboettjer/sandbox/README.md

 Environment Flakes import this user flakes as an input (e.g., inputs.my-home.url = "path:~/dotfiles").

-### Workflow Summary
-To boot the machine: Run sudo nixos-rebuild switch --flake /etc/nixos#myserver.
-To change your shared user tools: Edit ~/dotfiles/modules/common/default.nix and run home-manager switch --flake ~/dotfiles#<username>.
-To work on a project: cd ~/projects/project-X. direnv automatically loads the project's specific shell, which imports the consistent user packages defined in your ~/dotfiles flake.

-## Using Direnv

-### Prerequisites
+## Prerequisites
-Before setting this up, ensure you have:

-Nix Flakes Enabled: (You already do this). direnv installed: It should be installed on your system and hooked into your shell (e.g., added to your .bashrc, .zshrc, or equivalent).
-The Nix direnv Integration: The Home Manager or NixOS modules for direnv often install this, but if you're using a manual installation, you must ensure the use_nix or use_flake functionality is available.
+Direnv is an important enabler for project configurations, setting it up, nix flakes have to be enabled.
+On NixOS direnv should be installed by default, for manual installations, the use_nix or use_flake functionality needs to be made available.

 ### The use_flake Method (Recommended)
 The best and most modern way to integrate Nix flakes with direnv is by using the use_flake helper function.

-#### Define the Environment in flake.nix
-In your developer environment flake (e.g., in ~/dev-env-A/flake.nix), ensure you define a devShells output.
+In the environment flake (e.g., in ~/dev-env-A/flake.nix), devShells outputs should be defined.
 This is the part that direnv will load.

 ```sh
 # ~/dev-env-A/flake.nix